Cristian Ojeda (footballer, born 1999)

-Cristian Rómulo Ojeda (born 22 January 1999) is an Argentine professional footballer who plays as an attacking midfielder for Talleres.
+Cristian Rómulo Ojeda (born 22 January 1999) is an Argentine professional footballer who plays as an attacking midfielder for Universidad Técnica de Cajamarca.

 Club career

 Before joining Talleres, Ojeda played for the Huracán de Posadas youth system from 2007 to 2013.
 Midway through the 2017–18 Argentine Primera División season, Talleres promoted Ojeda into their first-team squad.
 He made his debut on 26 January during a home victory over San Lorenzo.
 In February, Ojeda made three appearances at 2018 U-20 Copa Libertadores in Uruguay for the club's U20 team.
 On 1 March 2019, Ojeda joined USL Championship side Portland Timbers 2 on loan for their 2019 season.
 He scored his first senior goal in a 4–2 defeat at Casino Arizona Field to Phoenix Rising on 29 June.

 Ojeda returned to Talleres at the end of 2019 after four goals in twenty-seven matches for the Americans, as he subsequently departed to Uruguayan football with Atenas in August 2020.
 He made his Segunda División debut on 18 August against Albion, prior to scoring his first goal for Atenas in a 2–2 draw with Villa Española on 1 September.
 He ended his loan in October after picking up a muscle injury.